New H-1B Plan Creates Bigger Problem Than It Aims To Solve

 The community that this rule would affect voiced this concern during the comment period and resoundingly urged the agency to wait to make changes until it is confident it can protect the H-1B program’s integrity.
 Microsoft Corporation wrote, “One of the primary concerns with the proposed rule’s registration process is the ease with which unscrupulous users would be able to inflate artificially their H-1B lottery selection outcomes by ‘flooding the system’ with as many registrations as possible.
 The shift of H-1B lottery outcomes would reward — and potentially even incentivize — bad behavior, while suppressing legitimate successful outcomes for good faith users of the system.”
 The U.S. Small Business Administration expressed the same worry, noting that “[t]his increase of registrations would ‘flood’ the registration pool and it more difficult for small businesses to obtain vital H-1B workers.”

 Our firm works with hundreds of companies in addressing employment shortages and securing authorization for exceptional talent to work in the United States.
 We and our clients, along with all Americans, welcome the government’s efforts to modernize the lottery process and thereby reduce the burdens of administering and participating in the H-1B program.
 The system can be improved in a thoughtful way that preserves the integrity of this vital program.
 However, the government’s attempt at reform creates a greater problem than it aimed to solve.

-To read the full, original article on Law360’s website, please click the link below:
+To read the full, original article on Law360’s website, please click here.

 The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, its clients, or Portfolio Media Inc., or any of its or their respective affiliates.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.